Meet the pangolin, an adorable endangered creature

 Despite this, the illegal trade of the critter hasn't stopped, based on reports from the International Fund for Animal Welfare (IFAW).

-Last summer, Hong Kong seized 13.4 tons of pangolin scales from poaching operations originating from Cameroon, Nigeria and Ghana, and in December, China seized 3.1 tons from a single operation out of Nigeria.
+In 2016, Hong Kong seized 13.4 tons of pangolin scales from poaching operations originating from Cameroon, Nigeria and Ghana.
+That same year, China seized 3.1 tons from a single operation out of Nigeria.
 This was China's largest single seizure so far.

 PR Newswire, using IFAW and Interpol reports, estimates that 420,000 pangolins have been poached and trafficked since 2015, with 2,300 whole pangolins (alive or dead), over 7,800 metric tons of frozen pangolin meat and over 45,000 metric tons of pangolin scales illegally traded.